vuejs/vue-cli/README.md

 The above command pulls the template from [vuejs-templates/webpack](https://github.com/vuejs-templates/webpack), prompts for some information, and generates the project at `.my-project/`.

+### Official Templates

+The purpose of official Vue project templates are to provide opinionated, battery-included development tooling setups so that users can get started with actual app code as fast as possible.
+However, these templates are un-opinionated in terms of how you structure your app code and what libraries you use in addition to Vue.js.
-When a new template is added to the `vuejs-templates` organization, you will be able to run `vue init <template-name> <project-name>` to use that template.

-You can run `vue list` to see all available official templates.
+All official project templates are repos in the [vuejs-templates organization](https://github.com/vuejs-templates).
+When a new template is added to the organization, you will be able to run `vue init <template-name> <project-name>` to use that template.
+You can also run `vue list` to see all available official templates.

+Current available templates include:

+- [browserify](https://github.com/vuejs-templates/browserify) - A full-featured Browserify + vueify setup with hot-reload, linting & unit testing.

+- [browserify-simple](https://github.com/vuejs-templates/browserify-simple) - A simple Browserify + vueify setup for quick prototyping.

+- [webpack](https://github.com/vuejs-templates/webpack) - A full-featured Webpack + vue-loader setup with hot reload, linting, testing & css extraction.

+- [webpack-simple](https://github.com/vuejs-templates/webpack) - A simple Webpack + vue-loader setup for quick prototyping.

 ### Custom Templates